ControlSystemStudio/phoebus-converter/README.md

   -l, --log :
   Add log file(s) when conversion is finished

+  -o, --override
+  Override previous converted bob files (but not other bob files).

   -bd, --bobdir :
   The converted files are placed in a bob directory with  the same content, such as symbolic links, scripts or other documents as the opi folder